ipz234vas/Budget-Planner/README.md

     * **Expo Go** (scan the QR code), or
     * a simulator/emulator (e.g., Android Studio or Xcode)

+   > 📦 Or you can [download the APK](budget_planner/app-release.apk) to try the app on any Android device.

 ---

 ## Features Overview